 SDN Beranga's outdoor spaces

-SDN Beranga's play spaces are designed to be responsive to the learning styles of children with ASD.
+SDN Beranga's play spaces are designed to be responsive to the learning styles of children with autism.
 We designed it to highlight function, texture, tones and levels, and to promote creative and social play.

 The back wall of SDN Beranga’s outdoor space has a mural painted by local Darug artist Leanne Tobin that honours the traditional country SDN Beranga sits on.
 It’s a calming and interactive interactive mural, showing native flora and fauna, and containing subtle textural elements that children can choose to explore.